Malax/validate-redux-form/README.md

 # validate-redux-form
 [![Build Status](https://travis-ci.org/Malax/validate-redux-form.svg?branch=master)](https://travis-ci.org/Malax/validate-redux-form)

-:warning: **This library is under heavy in development!
-Please, don't use it yet.** :warning:

 Small helper library to write declarative validations for [redux-form](https://github.com/erikras/redux-form) forms.
 It is designed to be used with redux-form and might not be very well suited to be used without it.
 If you need a more generic solution to validate javascript objects,